you-zhou/notes/dev.md

 * Set or change the value of an environment variable.
 (Note: **no space** before and after '=') `> set DROPBOX_HOME=C:\Users\Jack\Dropbox`
 > To make it permanent, add it into Control Panel -> System and Security -> System.
 And there is an "Advanced System Settings" on the left side menu.
-> If without admin privillege, this can be set via Control Panel -> User Accounts -> User Accounts.
+> If **without admin privilege**, this can be set via Control Panel -> User Accounts -> User Accounts.
 And there is a "Change my environment variables" option on the left side menu.

 * Delete/Unset the an  environment variable by settting it to an empty string.
 (Note: nothing after the '=') `> set DROPBOX_HOME=`